DevRivu/ReinforcementLearning/README.md

 ## 1. Introduction

+Reinforcement learning (RL) has demonstrated significant advancements across a diverse range of domains, from strategic board games to sophisticated robotic control tasks.
+Nevertheless, purely model-free RL approaches typically demand extensive interaction data, face considerable challenges in dealing with environments with sparse or long-horizon rewards, and necessitate substantial hyperparameter tuning and retraining for each new task even within the same domain.

+To mitigate these limitations, world models have emerged as an effective paradigm.
+A world model learns an internal representation of environmental dynamics, enabling agents to anticipate the future states resulting from a sequence of actions.
+Such models provide the capability for the agent to internally simulate or "imagine" future scenarios, significantly reducing reliance on inefficient trial-and-error interactions with the real environment.

+Historically, many world models have operated directly within pixel-space, reconstructing raw images to predict future observations.
+However, this approach incurs substantial computational costs due to intensive image reconstruction requirements and frequently relies on complex diffusion-based models.
+Consequently, recent research has increasingly favored latent-space prediction, wherein models operate on compressed, low-dimensional representations of environmental states.

 DreamerV3 is a state-of-the-art model-based reinforcement learning (MBRL) algorithm that enables agents to plan and learn from imagined experiences.
 It leverages a world model to simulate future trajectories, thus significantly improving sample efficiency.
 At its core, DreamerV3 uses a policy network (an `MLPHead`) that outputs a probability distribution over actions, and typically selects actions with higher probabilities during training and interaction.

 However, this behavior leads the agent to primarily visit trajectories deemed optimal or high-reward according to the current state of the policy.
 As a result, suboptimal, rare, or "bad" states might never be explored.
 This lack of diversity in the training data can cause the world model to generalize poorly, especially in complex environments with deceptive rewards or partial observability.

 <p align="center">
   <img src="images/arrow1.png" width="500" style="margin-right: 20px;" />